 Teachers must be flexible, skilled in data interpretation, and effective communicators to customize lessons.
 They should assess individual progress, differentiate teaching methods, and incorporate technology to create personalized learning paths for students.

-2. What is a personalised learning checklist?
+2. What is a personalized learning checklist?

 A personalized learning checklist is a tool designed for educators to ensure they meet each student’s unique learning needs.
 It outlines specific objectives, strategies, and resources, helping teachers track student progress and adjust teaching methods accordingly.